 Training

-Connecting physicians early in their career with families of patients exponentially benefits children with chronic healthcare needs over the doctors’ careers.
+Connecting physicians early in their careers with families of patients exponentially benefits children with chronic healthcare needs over the doctors’ careers.
 Nearly 90% of participating resident physicians have indicated that participation in Project DOCC’s Parent Teacher sessions have positively impacted their willingness to work with children with chronic disabilities.
 An overwhelming majority of resident physicians, an average of 94%, valued their experience with Parent Teachers in a non-clinical setting.

 Baylor College of Medicine